meodai/color-names/README.md

 - __AI‑ready__ 🤖: High‑quality, human‑made names and rich [file formats](#cdn-)
   make the list well‑suited for training AI models.

+### Name Lists 🧺

+This repository ships multiple curated lists:

+- __Full list__: The full collection, including many names merged from historical and external sources.
+It’s exhaustive and great for exploration, data viz, and long‑tail use cases.
+- __Best of__: A hand‑picked subset of especially playful, evocative, or
+  well‑crafted names, chosen by human curators.
+Ideal when you want fewer, higher‑signal options.
+- __Short names__: A smaller set of concise names (typically one word or very short phrases), useful where space is limited or brevity matters.

 ## Usage 📖

 Install via npm: